 Who doesn’t love a good throw down?
 Several year ago we had the opportunity to take part in the Ontario Science Centre (OSC) Muskoka chair challenge (or Adirondack chair as our neighbours to the south call it)!
 The objective: to create a unique Muskoka chair that would appeal to OSC visitors during the summer months.
 Continue reading

 Happy New Year everyone!
 For my first post of 2017 I have a tutorial to show you how to reupholster an office chair.
-You may have seen the embarrassing state of my office – which I finally got organized.
+You may have seen the embarrassing state of my office (one hour project organizing the office).
 My office chair was no better shape.
 When the tear in the seat looked like it was trying to run right out of the office, I knew it was time for a makeover.
 I relocated it to my craft studio to give it the Cinderella treatment.
 Continue reading

-Today we’re showing you how to transform a vintage metal stool.
+Today we’re showing you how to ‘take a seat’ to transform a vintage metal stool.
 A few months ago we were cleaning up the garage and found a bunch of things we had forgotten about (out of sight, out of mind!).
 Continue reading

 The Muskoka chair throw down is on!
 So you’re here to find out how we did in this friendly competition?
 Continue reading